doberman/dbrmn-scss-boilerplate/README.md

 ## Contributing

 Everyone is more than welcome to contribute!
-More info is available in CONTRIBUTING.md (or under Pull requests).
+More info on how to contribute is available in [CONTRIBUTING.md](CONTRIBUTING.md) (this info is also available when submitting a pull request).

 ## License

 Licensed under the new BSD 3-clause license.
-See the separate LICENSE file.
+See the separate [LICENSE](LICENSE) file.